 Children with liver disease receive expert care at Duke from our pediatric hepatologists.
 We are the largest pediatric liver center in North Carolina and treat a wide range of children's liver disorders.
-When possible, our experts treat the underlying cause of liver disease, prevent further liver damage, and work to restore your child’s health so they can experience a better quality of life.
+When possible, our experts treat the underlying cause of liver disease, prevent further liver damage, and work to restore your child’s health so they can have a better quality of life.

 Specialized Treatment for Childhood Liver Diseases